evanap003300/Converting_YOLO_Coordinates_To_3D/README.md

 ### 1. Data Preprocessing

 **Script:** `src/preprocessing/align_and_format.py`
-- Loads YOLO coordinate data from `data/raw/YOLO_Coordinates.xlsx`.
+- Loads raw YOLO coordinate data from `data/raw/YOLO_Coordinates.xlsx`.
-- Converts normalized coordinates to millimeters using camera calibration and transformation logic.
+- Converts normalized pixel coordinates to millimeters using an integrated conversion function.
 - Saves processed YOLO coordinates to `data/processed/YOLO_Coordinates_mm.xlsx`.

 > **Note on `input_coordinates.xlsx`:** The combined input data for model training and prediction (`input_coordinates.xlsx`, located in `data/raw/` and within `making_figures` subfolders) is derived from `YOLO_Coordinates_mm.xlsx` and `OptiTrack_Data.xlsx`.
 Due to challenges with missing data points (e.g., drone leaving the frame), a specific subsection of the data was manually selected and curated to create `input_coordinates.xlsx`.
 This manual step is acknowledged, and the curated file is provided directly in relevant `making_figures` subfolders for immediate reproducibility of results.
 The raw source files are included for context.